GDGAlgiers/Devfest22Challenges/Web/themeChanger/README.md

 ## Problem Statement

 A startup is launching their new website, built using the holy language HTML&CSS__*of-course*.
-But to take this website to the next level, they want to add a `Theme Chooser` functionally and support the following themes ( Dark, Light and a Blue theme).
+But to take this website to the next level, they want to add a `Theme Chooser` functionality and support the following themes ( Dark, Light and a Blue theme).

 You, as a Front-end engineer working on that startup, you're given the task to implement the mentioned functionality respecting the following restrictions:

-- The new feature must be implemented using ONLY CSS.
+- The new feature must be implemented using **ONLY HTML&CSS**.
 - The implementation must be code-optimized, so it will not require too many changes in case of adding a new theme; so a `base-theme` class is already prepared, and it must cover all themes.
   > You must not create a class for each theme, use the base-theme class
 - Adding extra CSS variables is not allowed.